The truth about weight gain during menopause

 The change.
-Kinda sounds like a low-budget horror film, doesn’t it?
+Sounds like a low-budget horror film, doesn’t it?
 (Cue the screeching violins.)
-But let’s skip the suspense: All we’re talking about here is menopause, a normal phase of adult life marked by a predictable pattern of hormonal shifts—and for some people, shifts on the scale, as well.
+But let’s skip the suspense: all we’re talking about here is menopause, a normal life phase marked by a predictable pattern of hormonal shifts, and for some people, shifts on the scale too.

-Like many aspects of ageing, menopause has long been stigmatized (hence its euphemistic nickname).
-And the lack of open dialogue means many people get stuck with unanswered questions about their health during this phase of life.
+Like many aspects of ageing, menopause has long been stigmatised, and the lack of open dialogue means many people get stuck with unanswered questions about their health during this phase of life.
 “Menopause can feel like someone changed the rules of your body and forgot to tell you,” says Stephanie S. Faubion, MD, director for Mayo Clinic's Center for Women's Health and medical director for The North American Menopause Society.

 What is menopause, exactly?

-For menopause that happens with ageing, the two- to eight-year period leading up to that milestone is known as perimenopause.
+For age-related menopause, the two- to eight-year period leading up to that milestone is known as perimenopause.
 This phase is marked by declines in levels of ovarian hormones and, for many people, the start of some noticeable symptoms and changes, including with respect to weight.

 Hormonal changes and symptoms of menopause

-- Estrogen: The next hormonal shift is typically a reduction in estrogen output, which can result in lower lean body mass (a.k.a. muscle), an increased percentage of body fat, and greater resistance to the hormone insulin, which may lead to elevated blood sugar.
-Lower levels of estrogen also contribute to symptoms like hot flashes and headaches and may play a role in depression risk, as well.
+Oestrogen: The next hormonal shift is typically a reduction in oestrogen output, which can result in lower lean body mass (a.k.a. muscle), an increased percentage of body fat, and a greater resistance to the hormone insulin, which may lead to elevated blood sugar.
+Lower levels of oestrogen also contribute to symptoms like hot flashes and headaches.

 The link between menopause and weight gain